 And then, there were my lessons

 I did my best not to call my son unless I really needed something.
 I didn’t want to be THAT mom.
 So, when he called, I never wanted to miss it.

-My husband teases me for how fast I dropped what I was doing and ran across the house to follow the sound of my ringing cell phone every time it announced a call from my son.
-But I knew every conversation was an opportunity to learn about what kind of man he was becoming.
+My husband teased me for how fast I dropped what I was doing and ran across the house to follow the sound of my ringing cell phone every time it announced a call from my son.
+But I knew every conversation was an opportunity to learn what kind of man he was becoming.

 What I learned (from the things he told me)

-- When he made a kid he barely knew sleep on his floor and let him vomit all over the bathroom rather than drive himself home — I learned he was a good friend.
+- When he made a kid he barely knew, sleep on his floor and let him vomit all over the bathroom rather than drive himself home — I learned he was a good friend.

-- When he bought real maple syrup and wouldn’t let his roommate eat the crappy artificial kind that came with their takeout meals.
+- I learned he could prioritize healthy eating when he bought real maple syrup and wouldn’t let his roommate eat the crappy artificial kind that came with their takeout meals.